-Over the years, Sandy Bay has produced numerous champions who have represented their club at the highest level here is some of the more recent athletes.
+Over the years, Sandy Bay has produced numerous champions who have represented their club at the highest level including:

-In 2005, Donna MacFarlane competed for Australia in the Chiba Ekiden road relay Championships, which is held in Japan.
-Donna also competed at the Zatopek (Melbourne, 2005) and ran a Commonwealth Games A qualifier for the 3000m Steeplechase.
-At the 2006 Commonwealth Games she was able to run a 10 second PB (9:25.05) to pick up the Bronze.
+Donna MacFarlane – competed for Australia in the Chiba Ekiden Road Relay Championships in 2005 held in Japan.
+At the 2006 Commonwealth Games, Donna ran a 10 second PB (9:25.05) to pick up the bronze medal.
 One week later, Donna competed in the 2006 World Cross Country Championships (Short Course) in Fukuoka, Japan, where the Australian team won a bronze medal.
-And then in 2008 represented Australia in the 3000m Steeplechase at the 2008 Beijing Olympics, but unfortunately at the start of her heat lost one of her shoes and missed qualifying for the final.
+In 2008, she represented Australia in the 3,000m Steeplechase at the 2008 Beijing Olympics, but unfortunately at the start of her heat, lost one of her shoes and missed qualifying for the final.

-In 2001, Scott Wells participated in the Commonwealth Youth Games.
+Scott Wells – participated in the Commonwealth Youth Games in 2001.

 Of course, most of our members simply love their athletics and the many benefits it brings, such as improved fitness and making new friends.
 Come along and have some fun!